Addressing cyber security

 Who is the cyber security audit designed for?

-Our cyber security audit is particularly valuable to organisations that have yet to document their risks, vulnerabilities and threat exposure.
+Cyber security audits are particularly valuable to organisations that have yet to document their risks, vulnerabilities and threat exposure.

 It is also useful to organisations that have grown organically and implemented a suite of security controls but now find themselves overwhelmed by the threats they face due to the volume of communications they process on a daily basis.
 These communications can be anything from emails with videos, images, PDF or Office attachments to social media postings and hyperlinks using a variety of devices across multiple channels.

 Why you need a cyber security audit

 New regulations such as the EU GDPR (General Data Protection Regulation) call for stiff penalties in case of a breach or hack resulting in lost personal data.
 One way to mitigate the consequences of a breach is to show that your organisation has followed government initiatives and taken the necessary steps to protect personal data to the extent possible.

 A cyber security audit sets you off on the right foot by providing the basic cyber security groundwork on which to build your IT stack.

 Why choose IT Governance?

 IT Governance specialises in providing IT governance, risk management and compliance solutions, with a special focus on cyber resilience, data protection, the GDPR, the PCI DSS (Payment Card Industry Data Security Standard), ISO 27001 and cyber security.

 IT Governance is also recognised under the following frameworks: